DevContext MCP Server

 Environment Variables

-TURSO_DATABASE_URLrequiredThe URL for the TursoDB project database
+TURSO_DATABASE_URLrequiredThe URL of the TursoDB database instance.

-TURSO_AUTH_TOKENrequiredThe authentication token for the TursoDB instance
+TURSO_AUTH_TOKENrequiredThe authentication token for the TursoDB database.

 Configuration